joaohsneto/joaohsneto/README.md

 I'm from Brazil, I live in Maceió/Alagoas, and I love to look where everyone is looking, trying to see what no one is seeing.😉

 - 👨‍💻 I'm a Full Stack Development formed by Trybe, and Analysis and Systems Development student at Estácio College,
-- 🚀 Recently, I finished front-end projects with: HTML, CSS, JS, ReactJS, ContextAPI, Redux, and also back-end projects with: Postgres, MySql, MongoDB, NodeJs and ExpressJs.
+- 🚀 Recently, I finished front-end projects with: HTML, CSS, JS, ReactJS, ContextAPI, Redux, and also back-end projects with: Postgres, MySql, MongoDB with PrismaORM or typeORM and NodeJs with ExpressJs or Fastify.
 - ✅ I'm changing my career to full-stack development, and I feel prepared for new challenges.
 - ⚙️ I always seek continuous improvement with projects and courses, and I always work looking for creative solutions.
 - 😍 I'm married, I have 3 Kids, and I'm crazy about my family.